Agile Team Facilitation (ICP-ATF)

 The Agile Team Facilitation course is the first step towards achieving the coveted expert level in ICAgile’s Agile Coaching track (ICP-ATF certification).
 The course gives you the much-needed skills to design and conduct collaborative meetings while leading teams toward higher maturity levels, more effective results, and self-organization.

-This Agile Team Facilitation course focuses not only on skills and techniques but also on the mindset for the facilitator towards becoming an Agile Coach.
+This Agile Team Facilitation course focuses not only on skills and techniques but also on the mindset of the facilitator towards becoming an Agile Coach.
 It includes group facilitation tools and techniques to effectively design meetings and workshops that engage and drive toward agreed-upon outcomes.
 In this class, you will develop an appreciation for the art of facilitation as key to fostering collaboration and enabling self-organizing teams.

 This course has been approved by ICAgile to award students the Certified Professional in Agile Team Facilitation (ICP-ATF) upon successful completion of the course.
-The ICP-ATF is also a prerequisite to earning the ICAgile expert in Agile Coaching certification (ICE-AC).
+The ICP-ATF is also a prerequisite to earning the ICAgile Expert in Agile Coaching certification (ICE-AC).

 Available formats for this course